 The Andes mountains of Peru provide all the necessary qualities for delicious coffee: high elevation, lush valleys, and rich soil.
 Peru is home to some of the most diverse vegetation in the world, and, as a result, it produces coffee beans with diverse flavors.
 Growers often plant shade trees over their coffee plants to protect the cherries and make sure they develop correctly.
 Café Britt’s independent co-op partners select the finest green coffee beans grown throughout the peaks and valleys of the region.

 Once harvested, green coffee beans are sent to small-scale fermentation tanks as opposed to large pulping factories.
 This artisanal processing plays a huge role in preserving the environment and magnificent geography of Peru, as well as creating a sustainable growing model that guarantees the livelihoods of future generations of farmers.

 Cafe Britt has worked to develop relationships with farmers across the country, currently offering coffees that represent Peru’s diverse geography.

-We offer a one-of-a-kind blend, Valle Sagrado, made from beans grown in the “Sacred Valley” of Peru, along the Andes Mountain range.
-These beans are tended to by farmers who have spent generations perfecting a unique harvesting and drying process that results in coffee that delivers a light, fruity taste and earthy aroma.
+We offer an exclusive blend, Valle Sagrado, made from beans grown in the Sacred Valley of Peru, along the Andes Mountain range.
+These beans are tended to by farmers who have spent generations perfecting a unique harvesting and drying process that results in coffee with a light, fruity taste and earthy aroma.